Sexually transmitted infections (STIs)

 When used correctly and consistently, condoms offer one of the most effective methods of protection against STIs, including HIV.
 Female condoms are effective and safe, but are not used as widely by national programmes as male condoms.

 Diagnosis of STIs

 Accurate diagnostic tests for STIs are widely used in high-income countries.
 These are especially useful for the diagnosis of asymptomatic infections.
 However, in low- and middle-income countries, diagnostic tests are largely unavailable.
 Where testing is available, it is often expensive and geographically inaccessible; and patients often need to wait a long time (or need to return) to receive results.
 As a result, follow up can be impeded and care or treatment can be incomplete.

-The only inexpensive, rapid blood test currently available for an STI is for syphilis.
-This test is already in use in some resource-limited settings.
+The only inexpensive, rapid tests currently available for STIs are for syphilis and HIV.
+The syphilis test is already in use in some resource-limited settings.
 The test is accurate, can provide results in 15 to 20 minutes, and is easy to use with minimal training.
 Rapid syphilis tests have been shown to increase the number of pregnant women tested for syphilis.
 However, increased efforts are still needed in most low- and middle-income countries to ensure that all pregnant women receive a syphilis test.